arv002-zz/prep/README.md

-# Coding exercises to stay in shape.
+ #Coding exercise to stay in sharp.

 Click [here to see the exercises list](exercises.md).